salek7/seo-automations-agents/CONTRIBUTING.md

 # 🤝 Contributing

-Thank you for your interest in contributing to Nodes Hub Automations!
+Thank you for your interest in contributing to SEO Automations and Agents!
 This file contains all the information needed to add your automation to the repository.

 ## 📋 How to add your automation?